notiz-dev/notiz/content/blog/angular-10-with-tailwindcss.md

 If you also think the steps above are tedious ...
 Don't look any further.

 Angular Schematics 💪 to the rescue.
 [Gary](https://notiz.dev/authors/gary-grossgarten) created a [schematic](https://github.com/notiz-dev/ngx-tailwind) to add Tailwind to an Angular project.
-Simply run the schematic to automatically configure Tailwind:
+Simply run the schematic to automatically configure Tailwind CSS:

 ```bash
 ng add ngx-tailwind